wrkzcoin/wrkzcoin/scripts/docker/README.md

 - About 12 GB of free disk for the image (the Android NDK is most of it) and another 6-8 GB for the build trees.
 The application stages add roughly 2 GB (Flutter), 1.5 GB (Emscripten) and 3 GB (Android SDK) on top, and only when you ask for a target that needs them.
+The `macos` target adds ~1 GB of packages to the image and ~4 GB to the build tree, where its toolchain lives.
 - RAM: the RocksDB and C++20 sources need roughly 1.5 GB per compile job.
   A 4 GB machine should use `JOBS=2`.
 - Network access the first time, to fetch the base image, the NDK, OpenSSL